Diffuse infantile fibromatosis: Signs and symptoms

 The severity of infantile fibromatosis can vary.
 Although infantile fibromatosis tumors are benign, these tumors can grow in large masses and damage organs as they expand.
-Some early signs and symptoms can be observed in early stage of infancy (90% of the cases are observed in children under 2 years of age).
-Infantile fibromatosis can be as categorized by lesions are that are firm, non-tender, skin that maybe purple or red in color and appears as ulcerated and crusted.
+Some early signs and symptoms can be observed in the early stage of infancy (90% of cases are observed in children under two years of age).
+Infantile fibromatosis can be categorized by lesions are that are firm and non-tender, and skin that may be purple or red in color and appears ulcerated and crusted.

 According to the National Organization for Rare Disorders (NORD), infantile myofibromatosis can be categorized into different forms.
 The most common form of infantile myofibromatosis is known as the solitary form.
 This is mostly found in males around the head, neck or trunk areas.
-While the lesions are mostly seen on the surface of the skin, it can also extend into the subcutaneous tissue and/or muscle tissue.
+While the lesions are mostly seen on the surface of the skin, they can also extend into the subcutaneous tissue and/or muscle tissue.
 The second form of infantile myofibromatosis is called the multicentric form without visceral involvement.
-This form is more commonly found in females, and it is characterized by having multiple nodules that can occur on the skin, subcutaneous tissue and/or muscle.
-The most severe form of infantile myofibromatosis, however, is known as multicentric form with visceral involvement because it usually symbolizes many organs are involved, and the growth of the lesion is widespread.
+This form is more commonly found in females, and is characterized by multiple nodules that can occur on the skin, subcutaneous tissue and/or muscle.
+The most severe form of infantile myofibromatosis, however, is known as the multicentric form with visceral involvement because many organs are typically involved and the growth of the lesion is widespread.
 This can be categorized as having multiple growths of the skin, muscles, and even internal organs or structures such as the bones, lung, heart, and the GI tract.
 In this form, life-threatening complications can arise.